 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Biotechnology (MSc, full-time or part-time)
+Biotechnology (MSc, full-time)

 WINNER Postgraduate Science Course of the Year Award 2016 #HEAwards